 Possible Side-Effects of Chiropractic Care for Sciatica

-Pain from sciatica is the result of impediments to the sciatic nerve.
-Chiropractors will manipulate a patient's body to stimulate relief, or instruct patients how to move their bodies in order to heal.
+Pain from sciatica results from pressure on the sciatic nerve.
+Chiropractors manipulate the body to stimulate relief and teach patients how to move to heal.

-Chiropractic care can cause muscle soreness.
-Along with muscle soreness, chiropractic treatments can cause dizziness, faintness, and drowsiness.
-Patients should always eat a healthy meal and drink plenty of water before chiropractic care.
-After therapy, patients should move slowly and stretch to alleviate these possible side-effects.
+Chiropractic care can also cause muscle soreness, dizziness, faintness, and drowsiness.
+Eat a healthy meal and drink plenty of water before your session, move slowly afterward, and stretch to alleviate these effects.

 Living with Sciatic Pain

-• Further body weakness like bowel or bladder changes
+- Further complications like bowel or bladder changes

 The Chiropractic Approach to Healing Sciatica at Thrive

-A custom, multi-faceted approach is necessary when healing sciatica, according to the chiropractors and physical therapists at Thrive Spine and Sports Rehabilitation in Belmar and Freehold, NJ.
+A custom, multi-faceted approach is necessary for sciatica, according to the team at Thrive Spine and Sports Rehabilitation in Belmar and Freehold, NJ.

 FAQs